cloudflare/next-on-pages/docs/contributing.md

 > For first time contributors, check out issues labeled as `good first issue` or `help wanted`.

+### Node version

+Although both `@cloudflare/next-on-pages` and `eslint-plugin-next-on-pages` work with Node.js version 16 and up, for working on the packages themselves you need at least to be on version 18.

 ### Changeset

 The repository uses [Changesets](https://github.com/changesets/changesets) to automate the versioning of the package and its changelog.